ebzzry/ebzzry.github.io/fkd/en/gsk.md

 >It’s not at all important to get it right the first time.
 It’s vitally important to get it right
 >the last time.<br>
->―Andrew Hunt and David Thomas
+>—Andrew Hunt and David Thomas

 <img src="/bil/milad-fakurian-UYgrVfIhBec-unsplash-1008x250.webp" style="display: block; width: 100%; margin-left: auto; margin-right: auto;" alt="milad-fakurian-UYgrVfIhBec-unsplash" title="milad-fakurian-UYgrVfIhBec-unsplash"/>